-First Offense: Principal/Student conference, confiscation, detention, in-school suspension, or 1 - 9 days out-of-school suspension.
+First Offense: Principal/Student conference, confiscation, detention, in-school suspension, or $1-9$ days out-of-school suspension.
 Subsequent Offense: In-school suspension, 1 - 180 days out-of-school suspension or expulsion.

-2. Possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
+2. Possession of drug paraphernalia or possession of or attendance while under the influence of, or soon after consuming, any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drug, or imitation controlled substances, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.

 First Offense: Exclusion from school activities, in-school suspension or 1 - 180 days out-of-school suspension.
-Subsequent Offense: 1-180 days out-of-school suspension or expulsion.
+Subsequent Offense: 1 - 180 days out-of-school suspension or expulsion.